The CBT course

 How much does it cost?

 Fees for the courses can be found here:

 Will any kind of bike do?

 For safety reasons and also because some motorbikes or scooters are not representative of their class, there are some motorbikes you cannot do your course on.
-These bikes include (but not limited to) ‘Thumps’ and the Honda ‘Monkey Bike’.
+These bikes include (but are not limited to) ‘Thumps’ and the original Honda ‘Monkey Bike’.
 If you have any doubts, please contact us.